lloyd/i-am-a-dissenter/the-focal-point-of-your-startup.md

-You must *start* with a technical giant, someone who "scares the shit out of you" with their competence, deeply shakes your resolve in this big idea and why it matters, and then can reflect XXX.
-Simply put, this is someone you're willing to spend years of your life with - someone you're comfortable having your success be contingent upon.
+You must *start* with a technical giant, someone who "scares the shit out of you" with their competence, deeply shakes your resolve in this big idea and why it matters, and then can reflect it back to you in a way that makes it real.
+Simply put, this is someone you're willing to spend years of your life with - someone you're comfortable having your success be contingent upon - someone you love thinking with.

 Still think you can settle for less and then just manage more?
 I still disagree - **Your time is precious** and you must spend every